coleifer/peewee/docs/peewee/api.rst

-    In the above example, when the ``Wife`` model is declared, the foreign-key ``Husband.wife`` is automatically resolved and turned into a regular :py:class:`ForeignKeyField`.
+    In the above example, when the ``Wife`` model is declared, the foreign-key ``Husband.wife`` is automatically resolved and turned into a regular :class:`ForeignKeyField`.

     .. warning::
-        :py:class:`DeferredForeignKey` references are resolved when model
+        :class:`DeferredForeignKey` references are resolved when model
         classes are declared and created.
-This means that if you declare a :py:class:`DeferredForeignKey` to a model class that has already been imported and created, the deferred foreign key instance will never be resolved.
+This means that if you declare a :class:`DeferredForeignKey` to a model class that has already been imported and created, the deferred foreign key instance will never be resolved.
 For example: